-Kids (and the young-at-heart) can explore the humongous 25-acre corn maze — this year’s theme is Bee Kind, take a wagon ride to the pumpkin patch, play with farm critters, ride the barrel train, soar on jump pads, whoosh down the combine slide, race Barnyard 500 Pedal Karts, climb a tire mountain, explore a rainbow maze and Fort A-Lot-A-Fun and more.
+Confirmed for 2020.
+Kids (and the young-at-heart) can explore the humongous 25-acre corn maze — this year’s theme is Bee Kind, take a wagon ride to the pumpkin patch, play with farm critters, whoosh down the combine slide, race Barnyard 500 Pedal Karts, climb a tire mountain, explore a rainbow maze and Fort A-Lot-A-Fun and more.

 Open daily: Check online schedule.
-Tickets: $19 for Friday to Sunday, $12 Monday to Thursday, FREE/3 and under.
+Tickets: $12 for ages 4 and older.
+FREE for 3 and under.

 For some scares check out Terror in the Corn, an evening haunted ghost town and hayride.
-Tickets are $27.
+Tickets are $27. ($30 on Friday & Saturday).
 Zombie Paintball Hunt is an evening wagon ride equipped with paintball gun for each passenger.
 Tickets are $25. ($27 on Friday & Saturday).
 Fall Festival activities and corn maze admission included with these tickets.

 Opens September 22 through October 31.
 6728 County Road 3 1/4, Erie, 303-828-5210.
 Map

 Cottonwood Farms Pumpkin Patch, Boulder

+Confirmed for 2020.
 Family farm located just north of Lafayette, selling pumpkins and fall produce.
-Play in the four-acre corn or straw bale maze, check out a steam engine and farm equipment and see farm animals and tractors.
-Wagon ride available on Saturdays and Sundays.
+Play in the four-acre corn maze or straw bale maze, check out a steam engine and farm equipment and see farm animals including Rocco the donkey and Bentley the miniature horse.